 Total darkness is the ideal condition for viewing the Milky Way.
 The eyes can get accustomed to the darkness and the Milky Way can be seen with the naked eye.
 I would also recommend using a flashlight with a red light when tinkering with the settings on your camera.

 Depending on your camera (Full Frame, APSC, M43, or Smartphone) and lens, settings may need to be changed.
 The settings suggested in the infographic are the sweet spot for shooting the Milky Way.
 You can play around with the settings from here.

 There are several applications already available to help locate the Milky Way.
 On the desktop, Stellarium.org has free software available for MAC, Windows, and Linux.
 It’s a powerful tool for viewing the Milky Way and simulating conditions at different times of the year.

 There are also several apps on Android and IOS.
 Some are free but the good ones with extensive control can be bought.

 - Star Chart for IOS and Android.
 (Free)

 - Stellarium for Android (Php 115)

-Shooting the milky way can be exciting and addicting but that is just part of the process.
-It is important to get the ideal shots first so its easier to work on processing the photo.
-We recommend shooting RAW so there would be a lot of headroom to work on the noise, shadows, highlights and white balance.
-Once you feel you have taken a good photo of the night sky it’s time to work on the photo to enhance it and make the milky way pop out of the picture.
+Shooting the Milky Way can be exciting and addicting but that is just part of the process.
+It is important to get the ideal shots first so it’s easier to work on processing the photo.
+We recommend shooting RAW so there would be a lot of headroom to work on the noise, shadows, highlights, and white balance.
+Once you feel you have taken a good photo of the night sky it’s time to work on the photo to enhance it and make the Milky Way pop out of it.
 We’ll save that for another post in the future.